Someone recently suggested to me that vaccines represent an experiment, and people are the guinea pigs.

 - By reducing the risk of a chains of transmission, which increase deaths within all age groups.

 Vaccine Risk vs Infection Risk.

 Getting vaccinated means you will get the vaccine for certain, while it may not be certain you will ever be infected with the virus.
-There have been situations, like in Australia in early 2021, when there was more immediate risk from the vaccine than the virus, because at that time, no one was being infected within Australia.
-It did not take long for the odds to be reversed in Australia, but if you live somewhere that the virus will not reach, then the equation changes.
+There have been situations, like in Australia or New Zealand in early 2021, when there was more immediate risk from the vaccine, than from the virus, because at that time, no one was being infected within those countries.
+It did not take long for the odds to be reversed, but if you live somewhere that the virus will not reach, then the case for vaccination changes.

-So if you live in a location with no Covid-19 around or you are under 16 or not much older, then it can make sense to hold off on being vaccinated.
+So if you live in a location with no Covid-19 around or you are under 16 or not much older, then it can make sense to at least hold off on being vaccinated.

 For those over 16 in locations where the virus is circulating, the evidence is very compelling from existing research that it is better to be guinea pig for the effects of the vaccine than a guinea pig for the effects of the virus.